jgardezi/flickr-search/readme.md

 - To see on web browser `php artisan serve` or use Homestead

 ## Application Testing/Demo
-- Using web browser path: `/flickr`
+- Using web browser path: [demo link](http://flickr-search.ap-southeast-2.elasticbeanstalk.com/flickr)
 - Testing covers basic Unit and Functional Testing.
 If using Homestead run `phpunit` in the project directory.

 ## Future improvement